msupply-foundation/conforma-server/documentation/New-Server-Instance.md

   `sudo apt install docker-compose`
 - Upgraded Docker compose to v2 as instructed here: https://docs.docker.com/compose/cli-command/#install-on-linux
 - Copied demo-server folder to new server with `scp`
-- Configured the domain: for https://angola.conforma.nz/ on cpanel with BW "conforma.nz cpanel"
+- Configured the domain: for host on cpanel with BW "conforma.nz cpanel"
 - Install SSL Certificate with certbot (Let's encrypt)
 - Install nginx and copy config from demo-server/
 - Make sure nginx is running with: